gabrielfrimodig/MPM-1DL251/README.md

 ### **Describe and classify the following review processes based on how formal they are.
 Compare the advantages and disadvantages between processes:**

-*TODO add details*

 * **Pair programming** \
-  **How**: Code review happens naturally, as the other pair member reads what is written. \
+  Pair programming is an agile software development technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
+The two programmers switch roles frequently. \
   **Advantages**: Everything is read by 2 people. \
   **Disadvantages**: No benefit of distance, expansive.
 * **Over-the-shoulder** \
-  **How**: One programmer presents their work to a reviewer.
-The programmer is at the keyboard and walks the reviewer through the code.\
+  Over-the-shoulder is a code review technique in which a reviewer stands behind a developer and watches the developer type code.
+The reviewer can ask questions and make suggestions, but the developer is in control of the keyboard. \
   **Advantages**: Light-weight, can be used selectively, explanations are readily available. \
   **Disadvantages**: Little time for reflection, easy to over-explain, coverage not guaranteed.
 * **Peer review** \
-  **How**: The reviewer inspects a chunk of source code of the programmer, and comments on it. \
+  The reviewer inspects a chunk of source code of the programmer, and comments on it. \
   **Advantages**: Gives time for reflection, can be on demand, highlights code documentation issues. \
   **Disadvantages**: Can be seen as adversarial.
 * **Pre-checking** \
-  **How**: Every check-in is inspected by the owner of the module before being accepted.
+  Every check-in is inspected by the owner of the module before being accepted.
 Checked with an expert. \
   **Advantages**: Everything is inspected, check-in message gives context, knowledgeable reviewer, frequent reviews. \
   **Disadvantages**: Time consumption, legacy, tools needed.
 * **Formal meeting** \
-  **How**: Several reviewers and programmers sit together for a meeting to discuss previously inspected code. \
+  Several reviewers and programmers sit together for a meeting to discuss previously inspected code. \
   **Advantages**: Many eyes on the code, can handle large change sets, observer friendly. \
   **Disadvantages**: Schedule meetings is hard/expensive, group dynamics and ego concerns.